SeanFarqu/hockey-fun/README.md

 # hockey-fun

 Code to pull data from an API.
-Credentials not included.

 Includes code on how to work with AWS DynamoDB.